If you are looking for a unique little dog, with an eye-catching appearance, and a whole lot of personality, the Pomeranian might be your best choice.

-When it comes to Pomeranian puppy price range, we have to admit that it is a rather wide one.
+When it comes to the Pomeranian puppy price range, we have to admit that it is a rather wide one.

 For example, you will find Pomeranian pups with a $500 price tag, while you will also find ones that go for $4000.

 Why such a difference?
-Well, with the $500 one, you don’t really know what you are getting in terms of current health and possible genetic health problems that might show up later in its life.
+Well, with the $500 one, you don’t know what you are getting in terms of current health and possible genetic health problems that might show up later in its life.

-In most cases, cheap Pomeranian pups come from either backyard breeders or from puppy mills.
+In most cases, cheap Pomeranian pups come from either backyard breeders or puppy mills.
 Whichever the case is, you should avoid that choice.

-On the other hand, the really high price tag means that you are dealing with a breeder that has dog show champion parents, and the pups are pure showcase material.
+On the other hand, the high price tag means that you are dealing with a breeder that has dog show champion parents, and the pups are pure showcase material.

 Also, they provide all the necessary health test clearances and you can be sure that the pup you buy doesn’t come with any hidden health issues.